Doeugh/Doeugh/README.md

 ## About Me
 Hey I'm Xander, Currently a second year student at NSCC Truro currently studying Game Programming.

-I mainly code in C#, but I also have coded in;
+I mainly code in C#, but in the past I also have coded in;
 - Python
 * JavaScript
 + HTML (if you count that as coding)